 Figure 3: Presentation with a Theme applied

 - Navigate to Design tab of the Ribbon, and locate Themes group.
 Within the Themes group, click the Fonts button to bring up the Fonts drop-down gallery, as shown in Figure 4.

 - Note that the highlighted Theme Fonts set is always the same name as the active Theme of the presentation.
 In this case, the Theme Fonts set active is Adjacency, as shown in Figure 4, above.

 - Hover your cursor over any of the Theme Fonts within the Fonts drop-down gallery to see a Live Preview of fonts changing on the active slide.
 Figure 5 below shows a different Theme Font named Apex being selected, and also a live preview can be seen within the slide area.
 Compare the slides shown in Figures 4 and 5.
 When you have decided which Theme Fonts set you prefer, click on that Theme Fonts set (as opposed to hovering over it) to apply it to your presentation.

 Figure 5: Apex Theme Fonts set being selected

 - This will change the Theme Font for your presentation slides, as shown in Figure 6 (compare with Figure 3).
 Note that the overall Theme is not changed.
 The slide still sports the same layout, colors, effects, etc. It's just the fonts that have changed.

 Figure 6: Theme Font changed

-- Place your cursor over the Fonts button to bring up a tool-tip, as shown in Figure 7 -- which displays the name of the current Theme Fonts set -- and also the Heading and Body fonts used.
+- Place your cursor over the Fonts button to bring up a tool-tip, as shown in Figure 7.
+This displays the name of the current Theme Fonts set, and also the Heading and Body fonts used.

 Figure 7: Current Theme Fonts